KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 - High fire rate makes the Velocitus extremely fast for solo Profit-Taker, being theoretically capable of reaching sub-4s sum of legs if skill permits.
 - The Velocitus is extremely precise.
-- The Velocitus has the Fastest projectile speed of any projectile weapon.
+- The Velocitus has the fastest projectile speed of any projectile weapon.

 Cons:

 - only has viable usage in combination with Volt's Shield and a good riven
 - As the Velocitus is a projectile weapon, there is a barely noticeable delay between firing a shot and said shot hitting the target
 - The Charge is all or none, making it extremely impractical to charge the Velocitus.
-- There are only 11 stat combinations of Riven Mods (fewer without a negative) that work for uncharged oneshots.
+- There are only 9 stat combinations of Riven Mods that work for uncharged oneshots.
 Note that some Rivens oneshot without a CC Mod on, but they have only 74% cc.
 No Riven is necessary for charged shots
-- To reach those extremely low leg times, you need a Riven that can run lower damage but a higher fire rate build.
-Bless helps with this, but without Bless, there are two viable stat combinations and grades will decide if a Riven will work or not.
+- Every Riven combination needs a certain grade value for uncharged oneshots, some less than others.
+Damage Bless is necessary for every roll.

 __Corvas (Necramech, <span style="color: red;">non-Prime</span>):__